 Engage with your child and grow up hobbies or activities together like having a garden, watching movies together, painting together, etc. Such activities will not only cheer both of you but also make your bonds stronger.

 As we have said earlier, maintaining a daily routine can make you more organized.
 This is true for you as well as your kid.
 A routine or organized lifestyle will bring positive changes in your lives.
+Doing DIY projects with your child might cheer him or her up.

 As your child has dyslexia, he or she might find it hard to make friends.
 Life can be lonely for him or her.
 If this is the case, you should try to be the friend of your child.
 Play with them, go to picnics or hiking, see movies together your child needs friends.